info-241/info-241/README.md

 We use two books in this course, and read a third book in the second week.
 We recommend that you buy a paper copy of the two textbooks (we&rsquo;ve chosen textbooks that have a fair price), and would understand if you digitally read the third book.
 Support a local bookstore if you can; but, we&rsquo;ve included a link to Amazon for those who cannot.

--   *Field Experiments: Design and Analysis* is the core textbook for the course.
+-   *Field Experiments: Design and Analysis* (FE) is the core textbook for the course.
 It is available on Amazon for $40 [[link](https://www.amazon.com/Field-Experiments-Design-Analysis-Interpretation/dp/0393979954/ref%3Dsr_1_1?ie%3DUTF8&qid%3D1495560177&sr%3D8-1&keywords%3Dfield%2Bexperiments)] and is necessary to succeed in the course.
+Unfortunately, there are no digital versions of this book.
+-   *The Power of Experiments* (PoE) is the second textbook for the course.
+It is available through the library VPN [[link](https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=2371491&site=ehost-live&ebv=EB&ppid=pp_C1)] and in print.
--   *Mastering Metrics* is the secondary textbook for the course.
+-   *Mastering Metrics* is the third textbook for the course.
 It is available at Amazon for $20 [[link](https://www.amazon.com/Mastering-Metrics-Path-Cause-Effect/dp/0691152845/ref%3Dsr_1_sc_1?ie%3DUTF8&qid%3D1495560224&sr%3D8-1-spell&keywords%3Dmastring%2Bmetrics)].
--   *Poor Economics* is the third book for the course.
+Unfortunately, the University does not maintain a digital version of this book.
+-   *Poor Economics* was previously used in teh course.
+You do not need to purchase this book, but it highlights research by Nobel Prize winning economists.
 It is available for purchase on Amazon for $15 [[link](https://www.amazon.com/Poor-Economics-Radical-Rethinking-Poverty/dp/1610390938/ref=sr_1_1?dchild=1&keywords=poor+economics&qid=1608586471&sr=8-1)], and from the UC Library digitally [[link](https://ebookcentral-proquest-com.libproxy.berkeley.edu/lib/berkeley-ebooks/detail.action?docID=876489)].
 -   *More than Good Intentions* was previously used in the course.
 For folks with an interest in questions of development, it is an interesting read.
 It is available at Amazon for $10, new, or $3 used [[link](https://www.amazon.com/More-Than-Good-Intentions-Improving/dp/0452297567/ref%3Dsr_1_1?ie%3DUTF8&qid%3D1495560260&sr%3D8-1&keywords%3Dmore%2Bthan%2Bgood%2Bintentions)].
-But, you could also read this digitally.

 ## Articles

 -   We have made all the articles we read in the couse available in the repository.
 However, it is a *great* practice to get used to establishing a VPN to gain access to all the journal articles that are available through the library subscription service.
 Instructions for connecting are available on the UCB [library website](https://www.lib.berkeley.edu/using-the-libraries/vpn).
 Journal access is one of the greatest benefits to belonging to a University, we suggest you use it.

--   David has made a **great** resource that has suggestions for further reading.
-You can access it in this living [google doc](https://docs.google.com/document/d/1IMsGTHmklhvetfJJfEm9dhoFM7bvb-YOkN_6mAM8kFM/edit?usp%3Dsharing).

 # Office Hours (all times Pacific)

+We&rsquo;re trying to give students a predictable office hours schedule.
+To get this done, we&rsquo;re trying to hold a set of office hours from 3:00 - 4:00 Monday through Friday; and another set from 5:30 - 6:30 Monday through Friday.
+In addition, because we know that many times students are working on their homework over the weekend, we are scheduling an office hour for 5:30-6:30 on Sunday evening.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">